mvcisback/yasit/README.md

 # (Y)et (a)nother (s)pecification (i)nference (t)ool

-Yasit is a tool for learning "Boolean Specifications" from Demonstrations.
+Yasit is a tool for learning "Boolean Specifications" from demonstrations.
 In particular, we are given a set of examples from an agent (also called the teacher) who is performing some task in an enviroment and ask what is the most likey task given the examples (also called the demonstrations).